mecid/mecid.github.io/_posts/2019-12-04-must-have-swiftui-extensions.md

     }
 }
 ```

+To learn more about hidden benefits of *Group* component take a look at ["View composition in SwiftUI"](/2019/10/30/view-composition-in-swiftui/) post.

 #### IndexedCollection
 Assume that you are working on a note-taking app, you have a store object where you keep all the notes, you have a notes list screen, and you have a note editing screen.
 Let's try to implement it.